Symplectic conjectures for sums of divisor functions and explorations of an orthogonal regime: The symmetric function theory context in the orthogonal case

-by invariance of the Haar measure.
-It suffices to understand matrix integrals over $\mathrm{SO}(2N+1)$ in order to understand the behavior of the orthogonal case.
+We begin with a lemma connecting orthogonal matrix integrals to Schur functions.
 The \emph{conjugate partition} $\mu'$ of a partition $\mu$ is defined by the condition that the Ferrer diagram of $\mu'$ is the transpose of the Ferrer diagram of $\mu$.
-We have the following expression. \begin{thm}
+We have the following expression. \begin{lem}

-where the sum takes place over all the partitions with even conjugate partition. \end{thm} \begin{rem} The above result is very similar to equation (102) in \cite{Bump-Gamburd}, which gives
+where the sum takes place over all the partitions with even conjugate partition. \end{lem} \begin{rem} The above result is very similar to equation (102) in \cite{Bump-Gamburd}, which gives

-However, their results do not immediately extend to the orthogonal group of odd dimension. \end{rem} \begin{proof} By \eqref{eq:intoso}, it suffices to look at the integrals over $\mathrm{SO}(2N+1)$.
-First, by combining formulas (81) from \cite{Bump-Gamburd}, and (3.12) from \cite{Krattenthaler}, we get
+Their results do not immediately extend to the orthogonal group of odd dimension.
+However, this result is nevertheless well-known to experts; for completeness, we provide a short proof. \end{rem} \begin{proof} We begin by using the dual Cauchy identity (see \cite[Theorem 7.14.3, page 332]{Stanley-enumerative}), which says that for any vectors $(\alpha_1, \dots, \alpha_n)$ and $(\beta_1, \dots, \beta_m)$,